MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

    # Build polyply system
    system_name, gro_top, gro_coord, gro_itp = builder.find_polyply_starting_structure(polymer_names=polymer_names, num_poly=number_of_polymers, dens=750,    max_attempts=100)

-The files returned here are the ones that will used for the example simulation script.
+The files returned here are the ones that will used for the example simulation script and **system_name** will be passed to the next stage.

 6: Running a simulation
 -----------------------